Name Change filings are processed in the Circuit Court Clerk's Civil Office, room 314.

-The petition must be made under oath by parent or parents.
-The petitioner must swear to the truth of the allegations in the petition after having been placed under oath by a Notary and that Notary must acknowledge on the petition that you were placed under oath and swore to the truth of the allegations in the petition and that you did sign the petition.
-A Deputy Clerk in the in the office may instead of a Notary acknowledge the oath;
+- The application must be made under oath by the parents.
+The petitioner(s) must swear to the truth of the allegations in the petition after having been placed under oath by a Notary or Deputy Clerk and they must acknowledge the oath is given in their presence;

-The place of residence of the minor child;
+- The place of residence of the minor child;

-The names of both parents of the minor child including the maiden name of the mother;
+- The full names (first, middle and last) of both parents including the maiden name of the mother of the minor child;

-The birth date and birth place of the minor child;
+- The birth date and birth place of the minor child;

-The felony conviction record of the minor child.
+- The felony conviction record of the minor child.
 If none that must be stated;

-Whether the minor child is presently incarcerated or a probationer with any court (if not that must be stated);
+- Whether the minor child is presently incarcerated or a probationer with any court (if not that must be stated);

-Whether the name of the minor child has been previously changed [if so list the former name(s)];
+- Whether the name of the minor child has been previously changed.
+If so, list the former name(s) (first, middle and last);

-If both parents submit the petition jointly both parents must sign the petition under oath.
+- If both parents submit the petition jointly both parents must sign the petition under oath.

 ||$ .50 per page|

-Please notify the Circuit Court Clerk's Office by
+Please notify the Circuit Court Clerk's Office by email

 if you find that any of the links on this page do not work.